Whether you like it rare, medium rare, or well done, we show you how to cook skirt steak perfectly every time.

 It is therefore best to use skirt steak in dishes where the steak is in slices.
 That way, the cook (you!) has control over making sure it is sliced correctly.

 My favorite things to use skirt steak for are fajitas and stir fries.
 I will say though, normally when we think of steak for fajitas or stir fries, we think of cutting the steak first and then cooking it.
 With skirt steak, it turns out much better if you cook it whole first, then let it rest, and then slice it and add it to your dish.
+Skirt steak works wonderfully for my easy carne asada tacos and my wonderfully cheesy steak quesadillas recipe.

-How Do You Make Skirt Steak Tender
+How Do You Make It Tender

 Having said that, I tend to not use a marinade on skirt steak.
 I don’t find that it needs it.
 It has so much flavor of its own.
 But also, that same accordion structure means that there are a lot of little nooks and crannies for a spice rub to get into.
 I therefore tend to just season it well with salt and pepper, maybe a bit of garlic powder, and go with that.
 If I’m doing something Mexican or Tex-Mex, I might also add some chili powder.
 Rub it all on there, and it’s ready to cook.